Ventura County Qualified Biologist Program

 Application Submittal Requirements for Qualified Biologist

 THE OPEN ENROLLMENT PERIOD TO BECOME A QUALIFIED BIOLOGISTS IS CURRENLTY CLOSED FOR 2025.
-HOWEVER, APPLICATIONS ARE BEING ACCEPTED FOR RESORATION SPECIALISTS, EXISTING APPROVED QUALIFIED BIOLOGISTS WHO NEED TO UPDATE QUALIFICATIONS, AND FOR BIOLOGISTS WHO ARE CURRENLTY CONTRACTED TO WORK ON A PROJECT SUBMITTED FOR DEVELOPMENT REVIEW.
 Applications will only be accepted outside of this period under the following circumstances:

-• Biologists currently under contract for projects submitted for development review
+- Biologists under contract for projects submitted for development review

-Step One.
-To be on the Planning Division’s List of Approved Qualified Biologists, you must meet the following minimum requirements in the link below.
-If you do not meet the qualifications provided in the link above, please do not apply or proceed further.
+To be on the Planning Division’s List of Approved Qualified Biologists, the biologist must meet the following minimum requirements in the link below.
+Prior to completing an application, please review the qualifications to ensure that the biologist is qualified.
+If the minimum qualifications are not met, please do not apply or proceed further.
+The application fee is non-refundable, regardless of the outcome of the application review.

 Step Two.
-Fill out the following Statement of Qualifications form.
+Biologists applying for consideration must personally go online and fill out the following Statement of Qualifications form.

-• If you have not been a previously approved Qualified Biologist within the last four years, proceed with the New Applicant Formhttps://forms.office.com/g/k2MCaM2brv
+- If you have not been a previously approved Qualified Biologist within the last four years, proceed with the New Applicant Form: https://forms.office.com/g/Aj8TMpHQVc

-• If you are an existing approved Qualified Biologist who was approved by the County within the last four years and are updating your contact information or qualifications, proceed with the Existing Qualified Biologist Formhttps://forms.office.com/g/UawvsyuseG .
-Once completed, proceed to Step Three and provide the information requested in bullets 1, 4, 5, and 6.
+- If you are an existing approved Qualified Biologist who was approved by the County within the last four years and renewing your MOU, proceed with the Existing Qualified Biologist Form: https://forms.office.com/g/UawvsyuseG .
+Once the form is complete and submitted, then provide the information listed in Step Three below, in numbers 1, 4, 5, and 6 to your company’s point of contact.

-5. Existing and New Biologists: Receipt of current CNDDB subscription for your company (submitted by company lead contact) – click for example receipt.
+- Existing/Renewing and New Biologists: Receipt of current CNDDB subscription for your company (submitted by company point of contact) – click for example receipt.
 DO NOT CONTACT CDFW FOR COPY OF YOUR RECIEPT.
 If your company paid by check, the subscription user management webpage shows the company expiration date associated with their users.
 A screenshot of this webpage will suffice.
 Please contact Program Manager if you have questions.

-6. Existing and New Biologists: Receipt from GIS software license (Required for firms with less than 10 biologists.
-Submitted by company lead contact.
+- Existing/Renewing and New Biologists: Receipt from GIS software license (Required for firms with less than 10 biologists.
+Submitted by company point of contact.
 If the firm uses an outside GIS consultant, please provide a copy of master contract with consultant who provides GIS services to your firm).

-IMPORTANT ADVISORY for CNDDB Field Form Submitted to CDFW (#3 above) – If you do not have any field submission forms on record with the CNDDB, please talk to the Program Lead about meeting this requirement through alternative means.
+IMPORTANT ADVISORY for CNDDB Field Form Submitted to CDFW (#3 above) – If the biologist does not have any field submission forms on record with the CNDDB, the biologist should talk to the Program Manager about meeting this requirement through alternative means.
 Providing new records with submissions to the CNDDB list that begin within 1-2 months of your application, where no submissions have previously been filed will not be accepted.
-The purpose of this CNDDB criteria is to ensure that County Sensitive Species are being tracked.
+The purpose of this CNDDB criteria is to ensure that County Sensitive Species are being tracked

 Updates to Qualified Biological Contact Information

-If you are an approved Qualified Biologist and have any updates for contact information or employer changes, please contact the Program Manager (see below) and send the updated information.
-The list of Qualified Biological Consultants will be updated within one week of the date the notification and adequate information is received by the Planning Division.
+If you are an approved Qualified Biologist and have updates for contact information or employer changes, please contact the Program Manager (see below) and send the updated information.

-For questions regarding the County’s Qualified Biologist Program, please contact the Qualified Biologist Program Lead at Abigail.Convery@venturacounty.gov or 805-654-2834.
+For questions regarding the County’s Qualified Biologist Program, please contact the Qualified Biologist Program Manager at Abigail.Convery@venturacounty.gov or 805-654-2834.

 For questions regarding a specific ISBA for a permit application, please contact the permit case planner assigned to the project.